ariboyarsky/Data-Structures/README.md

 # Citations

-Please cite any use of this repo as  Boyarsky, Ariel.
+Please cite any use of this repo as:

+Boyarsky, Ariel.
 "Data-Structures."
 2015.
-Github Repository. https://github.com/ariboyarsky/Data-Strcutures/
+Github Repository. https://github.com/ariboyarsky/Data-Structures